totrytakeoff/Colorful-U1/README.md

 ## Post releaase issues

+**Underextrusion on some files printed with the ACE 2, will be adressed in Hotfix 2**

 **-  SSH Install version throws 0003 errors during homing when flow calibration and bedmesh are active, use bin version, Hotfix 2 will fix this**

 **- Slow retract speeds can stop Colorswaps, Hotfix 2**